ekopter/scientific_communication_support_website/docs/7_Blog_1_Feedback_framework.md

-# Feedback Framework {.unlisted .unnumbered #FF}
+# Feedback is your Friend {.unlisted .unnumbered #FF}

 Our goal when we write up our science is not to *document* what we have done, but to ***communicate*** it.
 And, as Joshua Schimel says in *Writing Science*, "It is the author's job to make the reader's job easy."
 In other words, whether or not we are successful in our scientific writing depends on whether or not our audience is able to - without any undo hardship - understand our message.
 So, how can we know if we are accomplishing this?
 How can we know if our audience is deriving the correct meaning from our writing?
 How can we know if they are achieving this relatively quickly and painlessly?

 ***We can ask them!***

 We can (and should!) ask our peers and our colleagues to read our writing and give us feedback.
-Soliciting feedback on your scientific writing should be an integrated part of your writing process.
-You should be getting feedback at several stages of the writing process, and you should get feedback from multiple people.
-You should also strive to *give* feedback often, and to a variety of people on a variety of different topics, at a variety of different writing stages.
+Soliciting feedback on your scientific writing should be an integral part of your writing process.
+You should also strive to *give* feedback often, and to a variety of people on a variety of different topics.
 I would argue that *receiving and giving* writing feedback are the two best ways to improve our scientific writing - a particular text, but also our skillset in general.

 When you get feedback on your writing, you should always consider it **carefully** and **critically**.
 If somebody has taken the time to give you feedback, make sure that you go through it all and carefully consider ever part of it.
 But, do not uncritically accept all feedback.
 Ultimately, you are the author of the text, and as long as your name is on it, you get to decide what feedback you accept and what you reject.

 ## When and Who? {-}

+Let's say that the process of writing a paper can generally be broken into 4 major stages (of course, there are many ways to break this down, but bear with me on the 4-stages theory).
+Once you have your major results and drafts of the most important figures, then you are....

+***1. Planning*** - You're outlining the paper, deciding on the framing, drafting an abstract, catching up on background lit reading, etc etc.

+***2. Drafting*** - You're writing it all out, getting everything down on the page.

+***3. Revising*** - You're soliciting & implementing feedback from others.

+***4. Completing*** - You're finalizing the paper, double checking citations, polishing the formatting, and submitting.

+You can (and should) solicit inputs from others at any and every stage of the process.
+Supervisors and co-authors especially should be involved in Planning, Revising, and Completing.

+That said, *Stage 3: Revising* is when you can get the most feedback - since by then you have a draft, others can actually critically evaluate it and give you their impressions and suggestions about your paper.
+In this stage, you reach out to somebody, asking for them to review what you have written and to critique how you have written it.
+You then implement that feedback as best as you can and as much as you want, and then likely ask somebody else, and so on and so forth.

-Whom you ask for feedback will depend on where you are at in this process and what kind of feedback you want/need.
+Whom you ask for feedback will depend on where you are at in this stage and what kind of feedback you want/need.
+Ideally you will get feedback from a mix of Insiders (at the very least, all co-authors must weigh in!) and Outsiders...

-**Early** in the writing process, and/or when you want feedback that generally falls under the question of *"Is this correct?"*, it is usually better to get feedback from people who are familiar with your topic, or even with your particular project.
-This may include your supervisor, a student in your cohort, or a postdoc who works on the same project/system.
-People who are more familiar with, or even involved in, your research are often better at, for example, evaluating whether or not you have included the important background information/lit in your intro, or helping you to correctly explain and appropriately justify specific aspects of your study design.
+***Insiders***: When you want feedback that generally falls under the question of *"Is this correct?"*, it is usually better to get feedback from people who are familiar with your study.
+This includes your supervisor, coauthors, and other people who have a relatively in-depth knowledge about your project and study system.
+People who are more familiar with, or even involved in, your research are often better at, for example, evaluating whether or not you have framed your paper in such a way that captures the true importance of your study, or helping you to correctly explain and appropriately justify specific aspects of your study design.

-**Later** in the process, and/or when you want feedback that generally falls under the question of *"Is this clear?"*, it's usually good to get feedback from a mix of people who are familiar with your research, as well as those who are unfamiliar with your research (but who do have a general grasp of the scientific field).
+***Outsiders***: When you want feedback that generally falls under the question of *"Is this clear?"*, it's usually good to get feedback from somebody (or a few people) who is less familiar with your research (but who does have a general grasp of the scientific field).
 This may include people in your lab, department, or institute who work in the same field but not on the same project/system as you.
 People who aren't so familiar with your specific research are often better at, for example, highlighting gaps in info & explanations, or pointing out passages that are confusing or overly-'jargony'.

 ## Depth of Feedback {-}